soph-lin/sophli-website/README.md

 # Personal Website

-Project portfolio with a creative twist.
-More to come soon.
+Project portfolio!
+Made with love (also React, Next.js and Typescript).